When Distrust Goes Viral – Causal Effects of Covid-19 on European Political Attitudes

 Abstract

-To investigate how Covid-19 is shaping the way Europeans think about politicians and institutions, we conducted a large online survey experiment in Italy, Spain, Germany and the Netherlands during the first wave of the epidemic (June).
-We included outcome questions on trust, voting intentions, redistribution, and the EU.
-With a randomised survey flow we varied whether respondents are given Covid-related treatment questions first, before answering the outcome questions.
-With this design we can separate the health and economic dimensions of the crisis, as well as a potential ‘rally around the flag’ component.
-We find that the crisis has severely undermined trust in institutions and the media, and has eroded support for the EU and social welfare spending financed by taxes.
-This is mainly due to economic insecurity, but also because of health concerns.
-A rallying effect around (scientific) expertise combined with populist policies losing ground forms the other side of this coin, and suggests a rising demand for competent leadership.
+To investigate how a unique combination of health and economic crises can shape political attitudes, we conducted a large online survey experiment during the first wave of the COVID-19 epidemic (June).
+With a randomised survey flow we varied whether respondents are given COVID-related treatment questions.
+This design allows us to analyse health and economic effects separately, as well as a national unity component.
+We find that the crisis has severely undermined trust in politicians, the media and the EU, and has sapped support for social welfare spending financed by taxes.
+We also uncover a rallying effect around (scientific) expertise and competence, combined with populist policies losing ground.
+Lastly, we show that the negative effects are mostly due to economic insecurity, whilst the rallying effects are due to health concerns and beliefs in the importance of national unity to navigate the crisis.

 JEL Classification: D72, H51, H53, H55, O52, P52